docker/docs/content/guides/docker-concepts/getting-started/build-and-push-first-image.md

 To share your Docker images, you need a place to store them.
 This is where registries come in.
 While there are many registries, Docker Hub is the default and go-to registry for images.
 Docker Hub provides both a place for you to store your own images and to find images from others to either run or use as the bases for your own images.

-In the previous step, you used the following images that came from Docker Hub, each of which are [Docker Official Images](/trusted-content/official-images/):
+In [Develop with containers](#develop-with-containers.md), you used the following images that came from Docker Hub, each of which are [Docker Official Images](/trusted-content/official-images/):

 - [node](https://hub.docker.com/_/node) - provides a Node environment and is used as the base of your development efforts.
 This image is also used as the base for the final application image.
 - [mysql](https://hub.docker.com/_/mysql) - provides a MySQL database to store the to-do list items